gchp/rustbox/README.md

 ## Usage

+Before you can use `rustbox` you'll need to install the termbox C library.
+To do this you can simply run the `install_termbox.sh` script provided in this repository.

 The best way to use Rustbox is in your Cargo config file.
 You are using [Cargo](http://github.com/rust-lang/cargo), right? ;)

 In your `Cargo.toml`: